department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

     The Board will take longer to decide your appeal if you submit new evidence or request a hearing.
   </span>
 </div>

+#### Can I request a Board Appeal?

+You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
+You can't request 2 Board Appeals in a row.

 ## After a Board Decision